Are you often told not to slouch, but you find that you can’t adjust your posture even when you try really hard?

 1. Postural Alignment Exercises

-These are stretching and strengthening exercises to reduce the spinal curvature, decrease pain, and prevent your condition from advancing.
+Postural alignment exercises refer to stretching and strengthening exercises helpful in reducing spinal curvature, decrease pain, and prevent your condition from advancing.

 These exercises are designed for you to be able to do them at home while going about your daily life.